davalapar/request/README.md

   - accepts `content-encoding: br/gzip/deflate`
 - built-ins
   - rejects with `error` on response data `json` parsing error
-  - rejects with `error` on non-200 responses
-  - non-200 response data as `error.data`
+  - rejects with `error` on non-200 responses, with response data as `error.data`
   - if `text` & `json` parameter not set, returns `Buffer`
   - verification of `content-length` if exists, for both compressed & non-compressed responses